nerdnik/PyCliqueTop_2023/README.md

 * plot_betti_curves()

-Both 'compute_betti_curves()' and 'matrix_2_betti_curves()' take a symmetric matrix as input, call on 'matrix_2_order_matrix()', 'matrix_2_persistence_diagrams()', and 'persistence_diagrams_2_betti_curves()', and return Betti curves.
-Both 'compute_betti_curves()' and 'matrix_2_betti_curves()' also have an optional input parameter to allow the user to set a maximum homological dimension up to which to compute the persistent homology (default = 3).
-The main difference between the two functions is the flexibility provided by the additional optional input parameters to these two functions.
-While 'compute_betti_curves()' allows the user to specify whether the input matrix is a similarity (ex. correlation) or dissimilarity (ex. distance) matrix (default similarity = True), it computes the Rips complex in its entirety.
-On the other hand, 'matrix_2_betti_curves()' assumes that the input is a dissimilarity (ex. distance) matrix, yet allows the user to specify a threshold at which to terminate the construction of the Rips complex to control computational demands (default = np.inf).
+The main function 'compute_betti_curves()' takes as input a symmetric matrix and outputs Betti curves.
+It calls on the functions (1) 'matrix_2_order_matrix()', (2) 'matrix_2_persistence_diagrams()', and (3) 'persistence_diagrams_2_betti_curves()' in order to return Betti curves.
+The function 'compute_betti_curves()' also has two optional input parameters: 'max_dim' and 'similarity'.
+The first optional parameter 'max_dim' allows the user to set a maximum homological dimension up to which to compute the persistent homology (default 'max_dim' = 3).
+The second optional parameter 'similarity' is a boolean that allows the user to specify whether the input matrix is a similarity (ex. correlation) or dissimilarity (ex. distance) matrix (default 'similarity' = True).